 - Enforcing labor legislation and standards related to the conditions of work and protection of workers, including provisions related to hours, wages, safety, health and welfare, the employment of children and young persons and other connected matters. - Providing technical information and advice to employers and workers. - Bringing to the notice of the competent authority defects or abuses not specifically covered by existing legal provisions.

-Article 9 of ILO Convention 138 on Minimum Age states:
+Convention 138 on Minimum Age states: • Member states shall